hubotio/generator-hubot/generators/app/templates/README.md

     <%= botName %> help - Displays all of the help commands that <%= botName %> knows about.
     ...

+### Configuration

+A few scripts (including some installed by default) require environment variables to be set as a simple form of configuration.

+Each script should have a commented header which contains a "Configuration" section that explains which values it requires to be placed in which variable.
+When you have lots of scripts installed this process can be quite labour intensive.
+The following shell command can be used as a stop gap until an easier way to do this has been implemented.

+    grep -o 'hubot-[a-z0-9_-]\+' external-scripts.json | \
+      xargs -n1 -i sh -c 'sed -n "/^# Configuration/,/^#$/ s/^/{} /p" \
+          $(find node_modules/{}/ -name "*.coffee")' | \
+        awk -F '#' '{ printf "%-25s %s\n", $1, $2 }'

+How to set environment variables will be specific to your operating system.
+Rather than recreate the various methods and best practices in achieving this, it's suggested that you search for a dedicated guide focused on your OS.

 ### Scripting